tatsuikeda/internet_connection_monitor/README.md

 - For Gmail users, you may need to use an "App Password" instead of your regular password.
 - If the script fails to run, ensure you're using Python 3.6 or later.
 - Check the log file (`~/internet_monitor.log`) for any error messages or unexpected behavior.
-- If you're not seeing macOS notifications:
+- If you're not receiving email notifications:
-  - Ensure you're running the script on a macOS system.
+  - Check that your internet connection has been restored.
+Emails are only sent once the connection is back.
-  - Check your macOS notification settings to allow notifications from the Terminal or your Python environment.
+  - Verify that the email addresses in your `.env` file are correct.
-  - If you're running the script in a virtual environment, make sure it has the necessary permissions to send notifications.
+  - Check your email spam folder.

 ## Contributing